-The M58WRxxxQT/B may be erased electrically at block level and programmed in-system on a Word-by-Word basis using a 1.7V to 2V V{DD} supply for the circuitry and a 1.7V to 2.24V V{DDQ} supply for the Input/Output pins.
+The M58WR064HT/B are 64 Mbit (4Mbit x16) non-volatile Flash memories.
+They may be erased electrically at block level and programmed in-system on a Word-by-Word basis using a 1.7V to 2V V{DD} supply for the circuitry and a 1.7V to 2.24V V{DDQ} supply for the Input/Output pins.
 An optional 12V V{PP} power supply is provided to speed up customer programming.